wizeline/wizekit-slack-app/README.md

-# kudos-me
+# wizekit-slack-app

-A Slack Bot for a collection of tools like giving appreciation, poll, sending messages anonymously etc.
+A Slack App for a collection of tools like giving appreciation, poll, sending messages anonymously etc.

 New commands are welcome.